Chapter 10:

 Mon gave one mighty swing.
 A gust of enchanted wind roared through the classroom, flipping papers, blowing out fires, and instantly silencing everyone.
 The illusion stabilized, the sparks disappeared, and even Mutsuki’s hair fell neatly back into place.

-Youchan blinked, hands already up, ready to summon anything and everything. ‘…That actually worked.’
+Youchan’s hands were already up, ready to summon anything and everything. ‘…That actually worked.’

-Mon grinned proudly, placing the fan back in his hat.
+Mon grinned proudly.
 ‘Grandma says, “When chaos strikes, blow it away.”’

 Mutsuki pressed a hand to his forehead.
 ‘Remind me to hire your grandmother.’

-The children admired their new disguises in awe.
-Kishin smiled shyly at his reflection.
+The children slowly appreciated and admired their new disguises.
+Kishin eventually smiled shyly at his reflection.
 ‘I look… normal.’

 Mutsuki nodded.
 ‘Alright, team.
 We’ll take these for a test run soon.
 But for now—’

-Mutsuki sighed. ‘—let’s make sure everyone can walk before we terrorize a human town.’
+Mutsuki sighed. ‘—let’s make sure everyone can walk before we terrorize a human village.’

 Laughter filled the classroom.
-Even Mutsuki smiled genuinely, as he looked around at the bright little faces surrounding him.
+Even Mutsuki smiled genuinely, affected by the bright little faces surrounding him.
 They were chaos.
 But they were his chaos now.
-He was looking at the smiling faces of the little children almost as enthusiastically as he was looking at Youchan.
-Almost.

 ‘Everyone!
 Safety vests, please!’
 Youchan announced.